 If electronics feels confusing, start here.
-This beginner guide explains voltage, current, resistance, Ohm’s Law, circuits, components, and multimeter basics in plain language.
+This beginner guide explains voltage, current, resistance, Ohm's Law, circuits, AC vs DC, components, power supplies, and multimeter basics in plain language.

 This page is especially helpful for CBET learners, biomedical equipment students, and anyone who wants to understand the electronics behind medical equipment without getting lost in complicated math.